This post is sponsored by Discount Tire. All opinions are my own.

-Although I can’t do much about the pollen, I can keep my car in tip-top shape by getting regular tune-ups, oil changes, brake checks, and tire inspections and rotations.
+To maintain this demanding schedule, I prepare my car for road trips by getting regular tune-ups, oil changes, brake checks, and tire inspections and rotations.

-Recently, I had to travel to Austin to cover the 2014 Manufacturer Championship at the famed Circuit of the Americas.
-Before I hit the road, I went online to schedule a free tire inspection and air pressure check at Discount Tire.
+Recently, I had to travel to Austin to cover a race at the famed Circuit of the Americas.

 - Pulling or vibration that seems unnatural.